SvenGroot/Ookii.CommandLine/docs/SourceGenerationDiagnostics.md

 and one that takes the name of a converter type as a string.
 The string constructor is not supported when using source generation.

+For example, the following code triggers this error:

 ```csharp
 [GeneratedParser]
 partial class Arguments